Garrett-Webb/trumptweets/README.md

 * `python3 model.py <keyword>`
-will output a tweet to the console or
+will output a tweet to the console
 * `python3 trumptweets.py`
-will output a tweet to the console as well as post it to twitter.
+will generate and output a tweet to the console as well as post it to twitter on the time interval you specify in the code.

 Go to https://twitter.com/R3alFakeDonald (our twitter bot) or your make own